usebb/v1.0-resources/modifications/mymessenger/README.markdown

 mymessenger
 ===========

-An private message system for 0.2.
+A private message system for 0.2.

 **Note:** this mod was made for UseBB 0.2.
 Today, it is not only unusable but redundant as well, leaving nothing more than a curiosity.